Introduction

 For full hardware assembly, flashing, and sourcing notes, refer to the original build guide: Westlicht Build Guide

-Build for simulator
+Build for Desktop Simulator

 cd build/sim/debug